 I am obviously not alone in this frustration.
 This is evinced by an on-going evolution in behaviour of telesales callers.
 Instead of receiving a load of verbal sales hype,as in the past, I now receive silence.
 When I answer the phone, nobody speaks.
 The call drops almost immediately.
 From this I deduce that perhaps the telesales callers have had enough of the anger and verbal abuse received from frustrated recipients.
 So they just make the connection so that the telesales equipment monitors that they have made a sales call, and hang up.
 The corporate employer of these telesales callers obviously gains nothing from these silent calls.
 It merely continues to deliver disruption and frustration to the recipients and pay packets to the callers.
 The cretinous corporate is obviously too stupid to know what is happening.

 The final example of corporate contempt for customers that I have experienced is from a telecom company.
-I remember that my monthly telephone bill would always arrive on my mat ether on, or a couple of days after, the payment deadline, with the result that a little fine was added to my bill the following month, which was again late in arriving.
+I remember that my monthly telephone bill would always arrive on my mat either on, or a couple of days after, the payment deadline, with the result that a small fine + interest was added to my bill the following month, which was again late in arriving.
 What a highly illustrative example of their underhanded dishonest penny-pinching mentality.